XPDevs/Genesis-AI/README.md

 ## Project Goals
 The purpose of Genesis-AI is to:
 - Demonstrate that AI behavior can be simulated using transparent, open JSON structures.
-- Provide a fast and secure user experience by eliminating the need for cloud-based computation.
+- Provide a fast and secure user experience by eliminating the need for cloud-based computation for core chat.
 - Encourage experimentation and learning by keeping all logic readable and modifiable.
 - Promote digital safety and privacy by ensuring all processing occurs locally in the browser.
 - Inspire future developers to build simple, efficient tools that remain understandable to everyone.

 ## Experimental Notice
 Genesis-AI is **experimental**.
-Because it uses a structured response system rather than an actual trained AI model, it may not always:
+Because it uses a structured response system rather than a large language model for its core chat, it may not always:
 - Understand complex or ambiguous sentences.
 - Generate contextually consistent replies.
 - Maintain deep conversational memory.